 Description: The survey and study of funeral practices from the year 4000 B.C. in Egypt to the present in America.

 MSC 112 - Public Health and Sanitation

-Description: A survey of Public Health problems, organisms causing infectious diseases, agencies, etc.
+Description: A survey of Public Health problems, organisms causing infectious diseases, agencies, etc. SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall

 MSC 124 - Anatomy for Embalmers I